LEAGUE7QC/LEAGUE7QC.github.io/docs/season/01/matches.md

 ## Information

 Individual match scorecards and detailed statistics will be shared here as games are completed.
-Check back regularly for the latest results and team performances.
+Check back regularly for the latest results and team performances!

-## Recently Played Matches
+## Brackets Progress
+<div id="newts-season-matches"></div>

 *Note: Statistics are updated as our staff have availability.
 For the most recent results, please check the #match-results channel in our Discord server.*
-<div id="west-season-matches"></div>